alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

  - **Stack name**; this is the name that you want to call your cluster.
 It's fine to enter **"cluster"** here if this is your first time, but entering something descriptive will help you keep track of multiple clusters if you launch more.
 Naming your cluster after colours (red, blue, orange), your favourite singer (clapton, toriamos, bieber) or Greek legends (apollo, thor, aphrodite) keep things more interesting.
 Avoid using spaces and punctuation, or names longer than 16 characters.

  - **ComputeSpotPrice**; in this box, enter the maximum amount you agree to pay per compute node instance, in US dollars.
-Entering 0 (zero) in this box will cause Flight to use on-demand instances for compute nodes.
+Entering **0** (zero) in this box will cause Flight to use **on-demand** instances for compute nodes.
 See the section below on *On-demand and SPOT* instances for more details.

  - **ComputeType**; use the drop-down box to choose what type of compute nodes you want to launch.
 All compute nodes will launch as the same type.
-Different types of nodes cost different amounts to run - see the `AWS Pricing Guide <https://aws.amazon.com/ec2/pricing/>`_ for more information.
+Different types of nodes cost different amounts to run, and have different amounts of CPU-cores and memory - see the `AWS Pricing Guide <https://aws.amazon.com/ec2/pricing/>`_ for more information.
+Node instances are grouped in the following ways:

+    - **Type** (compute/balanced/memory/gpu):
+    	- Compute instances have 2GB of memory per core, and provide the fastest CPUs
+    	- Balanced instances have 4GB of memory per core, and are good all-round performers
+    	- Memory instances have 8GB of memory per core, and are useful for high-memory jobs
+    	- GPU instances have Nvidia CUDA GPU devices installed

+    - **Size** (small/medium/large/dedicated):
+        - Small, medium and large instances have 2, 4 or 8 CPU cores, and a fraction of a 10Gb Ethernet network link
+        - Dedicated instances have access to a dedicated 10Gb Ethernet network link

+ - **FlightCustomBucket**; enter an S3 bucket containing customisation information for your cluster.
+Leave this option blank if you have no existing customisation data, or you are starting a new cluster.

+ - **FlightCustomProfiles**; enter the names of the customisation profiles to use, separated by spaces.
+Leave this option blank if you have no existing customisation data, or you are starting a new cluster.

  - **InitialNodes**; enter the number of nodes you want to start immediately in this box.
 Entering any number here will enable auto-scaling of the cluster - Flight Compute will add more nodes when jobs are queued, and shutdown idle nodes when they have no jobs to process.
 Entering 0 (zero) in this box will disable auto-scaling, and start all cluster nodes immediately.

  - **Keypair**; choose an existing AWS keypair to launch your Flight cluster with.
 If there are no keypairs in the list, check that you've already generated a keypair in the region you're launching in.
 You must have the private key available for the chosen keypair in order to login to your cluster.